Pediatric Spiritual Care Services

 The hospital chapel is located on the first floor of the Ellison Building and is open 24 hours a day for meditation, prayer, or quiet reflection.

 - Roman Catholic Mass - Sunday at 12 pm and Monday, Wednesday and Friday at 4 pm

 - Muslim Prayer Service - Fridays at 1 pm in the Thier Conference Room

-The hospital masjid (Muslim prayer room) is located in Founders 109, around the corner from the hospital chapel.
+The hospital masjid (Muslim prayer room) is located in Austen 109, around the corner from the hospital chapel.
 The masjid is open 24 hours a day.
 A prayer schedule is posted outside the masjid.